Yellowstone National Park Itinerary

 Arriving in Yellowstone is like stepping into a scene on the Discovery Channel

 Mountain peaks soar, reaching for the sky.
-Canyons, a palette of earth tones, are peppered with geysers, fumaroles, steam vents and mud pots.
-Rushing rivers feed crystalline lakes and mighty forests make a comfortable home for the richest diversity of wildlife this side of the Serengeti.
+Canyons, a palette of earth tones, are peppered with geysers, fumaroles, steam vents, and mud pots.
+Rushing rivers feed crystalline lakes and mighty forests make a comfortable home for the richest and most diverse wildlife this side of the Serengeti.

 ...or call 800.575.1540

-- Wave goodbye to the throngs of Park day visitors as you explore well off the tourist track by foot and river raft
+- Wave goodbye to the throngs of Yellowstone day visitors as you explore well off the tourist track

 - Saddle up for a gentle horseback ride up Pine Creek into the Absaroka Mountains